janearc/misc/contact.md

 You may also email me at [jane@cpan.org](mailto:jane@cpan.org)

-In order of preference, I prefer communication via email, sms, instant.. message, and lastly via phone or voice.
+In order of preference, I prefer communication via email, sms, instant
+message, and lastly via phone or voice.

 With respect to communication, as I live in the Eastern/New_York time